The Origin of Spin-Alignment of Dark Matter Subhalos: Data and Analysis

-Focusing on these quantities, and the distance from the center of the host halo normalised by its virial radius ($R_{\rm vir}$), we investigate the influence of the host halo on the alignment of the subhalos.
+Using these quantities, and the distance from the center of the host halo normalised by its virial radius ($R_{\rm vir}$), we investigate the influence of the host halo on the alignment of the subhalos.

+To evaluate these alignment trends, we introduce the excess probability density, $1+\xi$.
+This quantity represents the probability distribution relative to a uniform distribution, defined as:

+where $P\left({\rm Data}\right)$ and $P_{\rm uni}$ are the measured and the uniform probability distributions of the alignments, respectively.
+In this representation, a value of $1+\xi > 1$ indicates a statistical preference for alignment, while $1+\xi = 1$ at all values of the variable corresponds to a uniform distribution.